Job Storage

 IDEA supports FSx natively.

 Below are the storage options you can configure at an instance level for your jobs.
-If needed, add/remove/modify the storage logic by editing UserCustomization
+If needed, add/remove/modify the storage logic by editing UserCustomization script to match your requirements.

 By default IDEA provisions a 10GB EBS disk for the root partition.
 This may be an issue if you are using a custom AMI configured with a bigger root disk size or if you simply want to allocate additional storage for the root partition.
-To expand the size of the volume, submit a simulation using -l root_size=<SIZE_IN_GB>
+To expand the size of the volume, submit a simulation using -l root_size=<SIZE_IN_GB> parameter.

 Result: Root partition is now 25GB

-directory whenever your simulation is I/O intensive.
+• It's recommended to provision /scratch directory whenever your simulation is I/O intensive.

-is a local partition and will be deleted when you job complete.
+• /scratch is a local partition and will be deleted when you job complete.
 Make sure to copy the job output back to your $HOME

-is automatically created when Instance supports local ephemeral storage
+• /scratch is automatically created when Instance supports local ephemeral storage

 Request a /scratch partition with SSD disk

-During job submission, specify -l scratch_size=<SIZE_IN_GB>
+During job submission, specify -l scratch_size=<SIZE_IN_GB> to provision a new EBS disk (/dev/sdj) mounted as /scratch

 Result: a 150 GB /scratch partition is available on all nodes

 To verify the type of your EBS disk, simply go to your AWS bash > EC2 > Volumes and verify your EBS type is "gp2" (SSD).
-Refer to this link for more information about the various EBS types available.
+Refer to this linkarrow-up-right for more information about the various EBS types available.

 Request a /scratch partition with IO optimized disk

-.
-Refer to this link to get more details about burstable/IO EBS disks.
+To request an optimized SSD disk, use -l scratch_iops=<IOPS> along with -l scratch_size=<SIZE_IN_GB>.
+Refer to this linkarrow-up-right to get more details about burstable/IO EBS disks.

 Looking at the EBS bash, the disk type is now "io1" and the number of IOPS match the value specified at job submission.